 These are just a few examples.
 Listening to parents interact with their children in public places- grocery stores, restaurants and playgrounds will give further examples where we can pretend to be on the receiving end of statements.
 We can then reflect on how we might convey the message differently.
 And you may even pick up one that you like and would like to use.
 I do enjoy hearing parents who are working at using words that empower their children and I learn from them too.

 In the end, it is best to have an idea of what it means to be a parent.
-If being a parent to you is to create a need for your child to need you as you need them, you very well may want to continue with controlling statements that will keep them in judgment of themselves and you.
-Be aware this may backfire as some children respond to this as being more rebellious.
-If being a parent to you is about guiding and supporting your child to discover their own talents, gifts and differences and to empower them to BE all they can be in this world, check and see if the words you use send that message.
+If being a parent to you means to create a need for your child to need you as you need them, you very well may want to continue with controlling statements that will keep them in judgment of themselves and you.
+Be aware this may backfire as some children respond to this as being more rebellious as they get older.
+If being a parent to you means guiding and supporting your child to discover their own talents, gifts and differences and to empower them to BE all they can be in this world, check and see if the words you use send that message.

 It is helpful hearing other ideas that parents have that I can share in my groups.
 If you have an empowering statement that you use, please share it in the comments below.